ajitgoel/Notes/Azure-203-204-Exam/Azure204-ExamQuestionsDump.md

 Reference:
 https://medium.com/@satish1v/devops-your-way-to-azure-web-apps-with-azure-cli-206ed4b3e9b1

-Question #8*Topic 1*
+==Question #8*Topic 1*==

 Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.

 You develop a software as a service (SaaS) offering to manage photographs.
-Users upload photos to a web service which then stores the photos in Azure
-Storage Blob storage.
+Users upload photos to a web service which then stores the photos in Azure Storage Blob storage.
 The storage account type is General-purpose V2.
 When photos are uploaded, they must be processed to produce and save a mobile-friendly version of the image.
 The process to produce a mobile-friendly version of the image must start in less than one minute.
 You need to design the process that starts the photo processing.
 Solution: Trigger the photo processing from Blob storage events.
 Does the solution meet the goal?

 - A. Yes
-- B. No
+- ==B. No==

 [Hide Solution](https://www.examtopics.com/exams/microsoft/az-204/view/2/#) [  Discussion  **19**](https://www.examtopics.com/exams/microsoft/az-204/view/2/#)